anup-moitra/md102-intune-virtual-company-lab/05-application-deployment/win32-app-deployment-7zip.md

    ```

 8. Review Intune app install status.
-9. Check local installation path on the device.
+9. Check the local installation path on the device.
 10. Restart the device if needed.

 If the app installs but Intune still reports failure: